 Euro Garages were founded in 2001, by the Issa family, with a single independent petrol forecourt in Bury.
 Since then the company has expanded rapidly, with a reputation of taking over struggling, under-performing petrol stations and redeveloping them with additional retail facilities (with various franchise partners including Spar, Subway, Greggs and Starbucks), in so turning them round.

-It was announced between 12th April 2013 and April 2015 that Euro Garages have bought around 250 Esso filling stations as part of Esso selling off all of their corporate Snack & Shop and On the Run (about half of their UK filling stations).
-Euro Garages have turned the forecourt shops into Spar and introduced some of their partner brands such as Subway, Greggs and Starbucks on the Go as part of their ongoing investment plans.
-This has caused a bit of public controversy as many people prefer On the Run's former offering of Costa over Euro Garages' new food brands.
-They also purchased 48 older Shell filling stations in 2015.
+It was announced between 12th April 2013 and September 2015 that Euro Garages purchased around 300 corporate filling stations from Esso and Shell.
+Euro Garages have added a selection of their partner brands to these sites as part of their ongoing investment plans, which has caused a bit of public controversy as many people prefer Esso's former offering of Costa and Shell's former offering of Deli2go over Euro Garages' new food brands of Greggs and Subway.

 In June 2013, Euro Garages were the first to introduce Starbucks on the Go into their filling stations, replacing Coffee Nation.
 The machines get upgraded frequently meaning the new ones are bigger and more modern than the older ones.

 More recently, Euro Garages have made partnerships with Sainsbury's and KFC to introduce new stores over the next few years.
-They have plans to rebuild the forecourt at Bangor.
+They have plans to rebuild the forecourt at Bangor and recently rebuilt a former Little Chef site at Monmouth.
 In December 2016, it emerged that Euro Garages were looking to take over Little Chef and purchased it on 1 February 2017.
-They have since closed eight restaurants, looking to replace at least seven of them with Starbucks.
+They intend to replace all of these sites with Starbucks or KFC franchises.

 Euro Garages Services